 Doctorat (Sciences-Po, Paris, 2006)

-I am a historian of European and Mediterranean interactions and transactions and study the emergence of different modernities, between the 18th and mid 20th centuries.
+As a historian of European and Mediterranean interactions and transactions I study the emergence of different modernities, between the 18th and mid 20th centuries.
 I use as my entry point Greece and the Greek-speaking world in their various synchronic relations to their Ottoman, Balkan and Mediterranean contexts and to the European imaginary.
-Thus, I teach entry level and lecture courses in European History ( Neo-Hellenic studies., , ).
-I also offer upper level thematic seminars on my specialization areas such as education, religious and other interactions in the Eastern Mediterranean and its port cities ( ), the history of state formation and institution building ( ), or the modern construction of Antiquity, i.e. a history of the development of archeology as a modern discipline, classics as an element of European education and culture, and tourism as a mass cultural consumption practice ( , cross-listed as ).
-I also believe that historians should think outside of the box and beyond chronological or geographical constraints of hyper-specialization.
-Thus, every now and then I like to honor some of my early career mentors and teach history of the Byzantium ( ), an essential past component of the modern Mediterranean and Europe, and I co-teach interdisciplinary seminars with colleagues from other departments ( , cross-listed as ).
-I also offer more specialized courses with a varying yearly topic on Modern Greek Culture and Society for students interested to delve further in Greek culture or to pursue a minor in
+Thus, I teach entry level and lecture courses in European History ( HIST 215 - Modern Europe , HIST 315 - Themes in World History , HIST 349 - Greece: From Ottoman to the EU ).
+I also offer upper level thematic seminars on my specialization areas such as education (HIST 472 -History of European Education), religious and other interactions in the Eastern Mediterranean and its port cities during the modern era ( HIST 436 - Topics: European History ), the history of state formation and institution building ( HIST 597D1 - Seminar: Modern Europe ), or the modern construction of Antiquity, i.e. a history of the development of archeology as a modern discipline, classics as an element of European education and culture, and tourism as a mass cultural consumption practice, but also the discontents of these exact practices ( CLAS 404 - Classical Tradition , cross-listed as HIST 436 - Topics: European History ).
+Every now and then I like to honor some of my early career mentors and teach history of the Byzantine empire ( HIST 362 - Byzantine Hist&Historiography ), as well as the theory of historical practices and writing whether in the earlier HIST 299 -The Historian’s Craft or more advanced level HIST 585 – Historical Interpretation.
+I also offer more specialized courses with a varying topic on Modern Greek Culture and Society for students interested to delve further in Greek culture or to pursue a minor in Hellenic studies.